 The Dashboard view begins with a summary of your hosts, inventories, and projects.
-Each of these is linked to the corresponding objects in Tower for easy access.
+Each of these is linked to the corresponding objects for easy access.

-On the main Tower Dashboard screen, a summary appears listing your current Job Status.
-Also available for review are summaries of Recently Used Templates and Recent Job Runs.
+On the main Dashboard screen, a summary appears listing your current Job Status.
 The Job Status graph displays the number of successful and failed jobs over a specified time period.
 You can choose to limit the job types that are viewed, and to change the time horizon of the graph.